kredar/kredar.github.io/_posts/2023-06-03-How-to-Analyze-App-Reviews-Using-GPT.md

 last_100_reviews_df['review_response']=''
 ```

 We'll establish a helper function to invoke the OpenAI API.
-I've opted for the `gpt-3.5-turbo` model, given its speed and effectiveness I thought it should be good for app review analysis.
+I've opted for the `gpt-3.5-turbo` model.
+Given its speed and effectiveness, I thought it should be good for app review analysis.
 To enhance consistency and minimize randomness, I've set the `temperature` parameter to **0**.

 ```python
 def get_completion(prompt, model="gpt-3.5-turbo"):